steevanb/php-collection/README.md

     }

     /**
-     * This method is not mandatory, but you can create it to typehint return when you access an item
+     * This method is not mandatory, but you can create it to type return when you access an item
      * $data = new DateTimeArray([new \DateTime(), new \DateTime()]);
      * // Autocompletion should work with the override of current()
      * $first = $data[0];